Quick answer

 How do I tell the first printing from a later one?

 Check the copyright page.
 A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-First-thus reader (first collected appearance of the selection); later reissued and retitled The Best of Edward Abbey by Sierra Club Books in 1988.
+First-thus reader (first collected appearance of this selection); later reissued and retitled The Best of Edward Abbey by Sierra Club Books in 1988.

 Is the book-club edition the same as the first?